ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/using-memoization.md

     square_root_n = math.sqrt(n)
     return int((((1 + square_root_n) ** n - (1 - square_root_n) ** n) / (2 ** n * square_root_n)))
 ```

+You should also notice that the `source` directory contains the Python program
+called `calculate-fibonacci-dictionary`.
+You will need to follow the `TODO`
+markers in this file to implement a version of the `def fibonacci(number: int)
+-> int:` function that creates and uses a `dict` to explicitly manage a history
+of the inputs to the function and the outputs that resulted from those inputs.
+After you are finished implementing this version of the function you should run
+the program and confirm that it produces the same output as the one that uses
+the LRU cache.
+With that said, please note that, while this program should
+produce the same values for numbers in the Fibonacci sequence, it will not
+produce any output concerning the LRU cache because of the fact that it
+implements the memoization directly by creating a `dict` and adding to it and
+then checking it during the recursive computation.

 ## Running Checks